 Assess level of consciousness

 Perform an initial AVPU assessment (Alert, responds to Voice, responds to Pain, Unresponsive); check the pupillary response.

 Ensure that any alterations in baseline level of consciousness are not related to a medical cause.
 It is worth remembering that seemingly standard doses of medications, such as opiates and benzodiazepines, may lead to drowsiness in older patients.

 Remove all clothing from the patient and assess to ensure there are no other obvious, life-threatening injuries present.
 A log roll can be considered at this stage or be left until the secondary survey.

-Hypothermia can be detrimental in any trauma patients.
+Hypothermia can be detrimental in all trauma patients.
 Older patients are particularly at risk of loss of thermal regulation due to a decrease in dermal thickness and loss of vascularity.
-They have impaired ability to increase heat production and decrease heat loss by vasoconstriction.5
+There is an impaired ability to increase heat production and retain heat by vasoconstriction.(5)

 Keep the patient normothermic by means of external warming, passive re-warming with blankets and a warm environment.
 If available, the use of a forced air-warming machine is recommended.

-In the elderly trauma patient skin is sensitive and pressure areas can evolve rapidly.
+In the older trauma patient skin is sensitive and pressure areas can evolve rapidly.
 Ensure regular pressure area care is attended to, especially where transfer may be prolonged and/or spinal precautions are in place.